Nefomemes/battlelog.js/CONTRIBUTING.md

 ## Step 1: Fork this repo and clone it from Git

 Alright, the first thing you need is a fork repository of this repo.
-[You can just click this to fork this repo](https://github.com/Nefomemes/battlelog.js/fork).
+If you haven't yet already, [you can just click this to fork this repo](https://github.com/Nefomemes/battlelog.js/fork).

 After than we need to clone that fork repo into your local machine.
+Ignore this and move to Step 2 if you have cloned the fork repository.

 ```bash
 git clone https://github.com/YOUR_USERNAME/battlelog.js.git